 The Innovation division of EDF aims to open up the range of possibilities and explore new businesses in order to achieve Net Zero faster.
-Within this division, EDF Pulse Ventures is the corporate venture capital arm of the EDF Group.
-It has just completed a deep dive on wave energy to understand the potential of the technologies under development and to identify the most promising startups in the field.
+Within this division, EDF Pulse Ventures is the corporate venture capital (CVC) arm of the EDF Group.
+It has just completed a deep dive on wave energy to understand the potential of the technologies under development and to identify the most promising and innovative startups in the field.

 Wave energy: a promising renewable energy according to EDF Pulse Ventures